yjang43/PBHC/motion_source/README.md

 ## AMASS

-AMASS motions do not adopt too much processing measures.
+AMASS motions do not need further processing in this step.

 ## Video